nathanvass/node-express-http-api-example/README.md

 ### Simple nodejs express server example to learn about http api's and javascript

-To start the API, run `ts-node index.ts`.
+To start the API, run `npm run serve`.

 Open Tasks: